brevzin/cpp_proposals/2994_naming_of_packs/naming-of-packs.md

 # Proposal

-I would like to suggest that rather than coming up with a bespoke syntax for every pack operation we need to do - that we instead come up with a bespoke syntax for _naming a pack_ and use _that_ syntax for each operation.
+I would like to suggest that rather than coming up with a bespoke syntax for every pack operation we need to do - that we instead come up with a bespoke syntax for _naming a pack_ [^name] and use _that_ syntax for each operation.
 This gives us orthogonality and consistency.

+[^name]: What I mean by naming a pack here is basically using the pack as an operand in some function directly, as opposed to being part of a pack expansion.
+I think of this as naming the pack itself.
+Maybe referring to this problem as having a pack operand might be more to the point.

 Thankfully, we don't even really need to come up with what the syntax should be for naming a pack - we already kind of have it: `...pack`.
 This is basically the way that packs are introduced in various templates and lambda init-capture already.